SAHU-01/ITER-Solutions-challenge/README.md

 - Creating market stratergies guidelines to follow for farmers for increasing their sales
 - Achieving SDG goals
 - Improving the economic crisis

+### Business Objective
+- Except government websites,there are hardly any farmer eduvational platforms that provide the relevant data to farmers,moreover they are not built to transmit the same data in various languages thus failing to provide the target audiance the required data,with "**Millectos**" aiming to provide interactive education with regional language support ,this makes the product stand out to not just NGO's working for this sector but also it opens doors for government funding as their dual targets of achieving SDGs and 2023 mileet year are achieved.
+- Food is a never ending essential resource thus,if any technology giant invests and builts a prototype,or even accepts **Millectos** and improves it,this would bring them huge revenues because this is not an issue related to one country it's an issue related to every nation ,and for the maintanence purposes this would be an ever lasting project that would help numerous indivisals by providing them job oppurtunities as well
+- **Millectos** would change and bring a stir to the food market as well,thus helping achieve a healthier alternative ,increasing revenues for the food manufacturing giants as well.